Skip to main content

 build/

-Why ignore resolved services:
+Why ignore resolved applications:

 • Services are pulled from their own repositories